How Many Websites Use WooCommerce? Usage Stats 2018

 As with themes, it’s impossible to provide an exact number of how many WooCommerce plugins there are.
 Here’s what I discovered:

-This brings the total to around 2,500.
-The real stat will be much higher as a huge number of websites sell e-commerce plugins independently or via smaller marketplaces.
+The real total for this stat will be much higher as a huge number of websites sell e-commerce plugins independently or via smaller marketplaces.
 For example, we sell our own WooCommerce add-ons via our own website, so popular plugins such as WooCommerce Product Table aren’t even included in this figure.

 How many new websites are installing WooCommerce?

 It’s easy to get the latest figures on the number of websites which are newly installing WooCommerce, if you know where to look.
-An update to date figure for this WooCommerce stat is available at all times on the Advanced section of the WooCommerce page in the WordPress plugin directory.
+An update to date figure for this WooCommerce stat is available at all times on the WooCommerce page in the WordPress plugin directory.

 I don’t think I’m alone in predicting that WooCommerce will continue gaining market share in future.
 It has already reached a tipping point.
 With such a huge ecosystem of WooCommerce experts, themes and plugins to choose from, choosing WooCommerce provides an immediate advantage for any e-commerce website compared to other platforms.